tristantamani/Artroxel/README.md

 # Artroxel

-Artroxel is a browser-based online gaming platform built with HTML, CSS, and JavaSCript that offers a collection of free pixel, retro, and arcade games.
+Artroxel is a browser-based online gaming platform built with HTML, CSS, and JavaScript that offers a collection of free pixel, retro, and arcade games.

 ## 📸 Screenshots